peteroupc/html3dutil/doc/MathUtil.md

 ### (static) MathUtil.mat4perspectiveHorizontal(fovX, aspectRatio, near, far)

 Returns a 4 &times; 4 matrix representing a <a href="tutorial-camera.md">perspective projection</a>,
-given an X axis field of view.
+given an x-axis field of view.

 See <a href="MathUtil.md#MathUtil.mat4perspective">mat4perspective()</a> for information on the meaning of coordinates when using this matrix and on adjusting the matrix for different coordinate systems.

 #### Parameters

-* `fovX` (Type: number)<br>X axis field of view, in degrees, that is, the shortest angle between the left and right clipping planes.
+* `fovX` (Type: number)<br>The Xaxis field of view, in degrees, that is, the shortest angle between the left and right clipping planes.
 Should be less than 180 degrees.
 (The smaller this number, the bigger close objects appear to be.
 As a result, zooming out can be implemented by raising this value, and zooming in by lowering it.)
 * `aspectRatio` (Type: number)<br>The ratio of width to height of the viewport, usually the scene's aspect ratio.
 * `near` (Type: number)<br>The distance, in eye space, from the "eye" to the near clipping plane.
 Objects closer than this distance won't be seen.<br>See <a href="MathUtil.md#MathUtil.mat4perspective">mat4perspective()</a> for further information on this parameter.
 * `far` (Type: number)<br>The distance, in eye space, from the "eye" to the far clipping plane.
 Objects farther than this distance won't be seen.<br>See <a href="MathUtil.md#MathUtil.mat4perspective">mat4perspective()</a> for further information on this parameter.